519 672 2121

 Siskinds LLP has joined a federal court class action against the same Defendants, in addition to Alasker AS, Bremnes Seashore AS, Cermaq Group AS, Nordlaks Holding AS, Nova Sea AS and their North American subsidiaries.
 The Federal Court class action is on behalf of all Canadian residents.

-The proposed actions allege that the Defendants unlawfully conspired to fix, increase, and/or maintain the price of farmed Atlantic salmon and its derived products sold in North America, including Quebec, between April 10, 2013 and the present.
+The actions allege that the Defendants unlawfully conspired to fix, increase, and/or maintain the price of farmed Atlantic salmon and its derived products sold in North America.

-These proposed actions seeks to represent all persons who purchased farmed Atlantic salmon and/or its derived products in Canada.
-These proposed class exclude the Defendants, their parent companies, subsidiaries and affiliated.
+The federal court action was certified for settlement purposes as against persons in Canada who purchased farmed Atlantic salmon and/or its derived products in Canada between April 10, 2013 and October 6, 2023.
+The class excludes the Defendants, their parent companies, subsidiaries and affiliates.

 Join the action today